 3. Be consistent with brandingOne of the great things about building a social presence across multiple platforms is you can deliver a custom experience on each.
 For example:

 - Your Facebook page to promote your services and provide an extra point of contact through Messenger.

 - Your Instagram page to share inspirational memes as well as photos that give a behind-the-scenes glimpse of your company.

 - Your YouTube page to publish free tutorials that anyone can use and get a taste for what it’s like to work with you.

+5. Put a lot of care into your profile imagesImages are a critical part of your website.
+They tell stories, evoke emotion and strengthen the memorability of your brand.
+The same is true for images you put on your social media pages.
 What’s nice about social media is that you don’t have to worry about the size or quantity of images slowing down your page speeds.
 Which is why you should capitalise on this opportunity and share as many relevant and eye-catching images as you can:

 - Include a well-framed headshot or logo at the top of your pages.

 - Create a banner that matches the strong design elements from your website.